BarbaraDh/3DTerrain-TermiteMounds/README.md

 # 3DTerrain-TermiteMounds

-main script: filter_termites_CC.py

-Filters termite mounds from UAV las data.
+Filters termite mounds from UAV las data. main script: filter_termites_CC.py

 PACKAGES NEED TO BE INSTALLED: os, numpy, pandas, sklearn, matplotlib, laspy, copy, time

 STEPS:
-1) Load data into CloudCompare; use 'Cloth Simulation Filter' (settings: filter Scene: Steep slope, cloth resolution: 1.0).
-Save as .las
+1) Load point cloud into CloudCompare; use 'Cloth Simulation Filter' plugin (settings: filter Scene: Steep slope, cloth resolution: 1.0).
+Save ground result as .las file.

-2) python: keep lowest points. input_file_CSF: filtered point cloud in .las format (result of the cloth simulation filter (CloudCompare), filter the cloud)
+2) Open 'filter_termites_CC.py' Go to the section 'STEP 2'.
+Change the 'input_file_CSF' to the filtered point cloud in .las format (result of the cloth simulation filter (CloudCompare)).
+Run section 2.
-3) CALCULATE NORMALS IN CC (radius = .75); convert to DIP DIRECTION/DIP DEGREE.
-Use quadric!
-Save it as GF_[name].txt
+3) CALCULATE NORMALS in CloudCompare (quadric, radius = .75); convert to DIP DIRECTION/DIP DEGREE.
+Use quadric.
+Save the point cloud as GF_[name].txt
-4) python: filter based on dip direction/dip degree
+4) Run section 'STEP 4' in python script 'filter_termites_CC.py': filter based on dip direction/dip degree

-5) CALCULATE NORMALS IN CC (radius = .30) of the 'csf_to_calculate_normals.txt' file; convert to DIP DIRECTION/DIP DEG.
+5) CALCULATE NORMALS in Cloudcompare (quadric, radius = .30) of the 'csf_to_calculate_normals.txt' file; convert to DIP DIRECTION/DIP DEG.
 Save it as GF_csf_to_calculate_normals.txt

-6) python: extra filter based on dip dip degree
+6) Run section 'STEP 6' in python script 'filter_termites_CC.py': extra filter based on dip dip degree

 Extra information

 step 2: file 'keep_bottom_points'.
-Is possible to run from the command line.
 Based on the X Y values, the nearest neighbours (default: 30) are identified for each point.
 Only the point with the lowest Z value is kept.

 step 4: file 'mounddetection1'.
     1) data is filtered based on dip degree (7-86 degrees)